sandstreamdev/std/README.md

 ##### Questions

-- How to check if two arrays differs?
+- How to check if two arrays differ?
 - How to check if two arrays are not equal?
 - How to check if two arrays are equal or not?